jsfuentes/jsfuentes/content/pages/quotes.md

 I don’t want to be happy, I just want to change the world ~ Aaron Swartz

+I didn’t understand that you can never get enough of something you don’t really need. ~ Ava

 You have been taught to devalue any honorable behavior that comes from obligation, convention, or expectation because it didn’t come from “you.
 What you really want, the book says, is not to desire things but to be desired. ~ Summary of Sadly Porn

 Find full reward